maxstreese/registravka4s/docs/readme.md

 As far as I know option one is the one you usually read about and also experience in other languages.
 I find this method to be very tedious and inelegant.
 It is more labour intensive than option two and requires more code/scaffolding.

-In comparison when going with option two all you got to do is to define your data model as you would anyway in Scala via traits and case classes.
+In comparison when going with option two all you got to do is define your data model as you would anyway in Scala via traits and case classes.
 An approach I consider to be much more elegant and also more comprehensible.
+It is this option that RegistrAvKa4s strives to provide.

 Finally two notes about all of this: